AlenPelin/Blog/_posts/2018-09-13-power-of-configuration-rules.md

 ## Examples

-> To be updated with my current setup using web.config transform for octopus variables.
+> To be updated with current setup using web.config transform for octopus variables.

 ## References